zacscott/just-cloudflare-cache-management/README.md

-# Just Cloudflare Cache Management - WordPress Plugin
+# Just Cloudflare Cache Management
+_WordPress Plugin: Just Cloudflare Cache Management_

 Automatically flushes the Cloudflare edge cache when a post or page is updated, ensuring that changes made to posts are immediately reflected on your website.